michelled/weavly.org/src/activities/mission-planet-discovery.md

   ### Skills

-  Basic understanding of sequencing vocabulary, directions, and understanding of the selected coding environment
+  Basic understanding of directions, sequencing vocabulary and the selected coding environment

   ### Environment